DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture3.md

 - The International Fisher Effect (also called Fisher-open or Uncovered Interest rate parity condition) states that the spot exchange rate should change to adjust for differences in interest rates between two countries:

+> - Expected future spot rate
+> - assume the real interest rate should be the same between two countries

 ![Alt text](assets\IMG80.PNG)

 ![Alt text](assets\IMG81.PNG)